On the $8$-rank of narrow class groups of $\mathbb{Q}(\sqrt{-4pq})$, $\mathbb{Q}(\sqrt{-8pq})$, and $\mathbb{Q}(\sqrt{8pq})$: Preliminaries on Quadratic Characters in Quadratic Fields

 The rough idea behind proving that the symbol $\ve(p, q)$ defined in \eqref{symbol} oscillates as $p$ and $q$ vary in a box where neither $p$ nor $q$ is too small is to give meaning to $\ve(m, n)$ for all integers $m$ and $n$, then to prove that the bilinear sum

 oscillates for any bounded sequences $\{a_m\}_m$ and $\{b_n\}_n$, and finally to apply this result to sequences $\{a_m\}_m$ and $\{a_n\}_n$ supported on the primes.
-The following definition generalizes the symbol $\ve(p, q)$ in a way that will allow us to apply this method. \\\\ Suppose $w$ and $z$ are any elements in $\ZZd$, not necessarily prime.
-If $w$ is odd, we define the \textit{generalized Dirichlet symbol} $\gamma(w, z)$ to be
+The following definition generalizes the symbol $\ve(p, q)$ in a way that will allow us to apply this method.